 When it comes to washing the outside of your car, it makes sense to start at the top and work your way down.
 After all, gravity will do a decent job of pulling any loose muck, mud and dirt to the ground, plus you won’t have to do parts of the car twice when dirty water runs over them again.

 You can use a bucket or hose with plain water and a sponge or cloth to loosen the worse of the dirt, but a pressure washer will do a much better job.
-The Karcher K2 Full Control Car Pressure Washer, which is exclusive to Halfords, will make removing even the stickiest grime much easier, thanks to a variety of attachments and even a soft car brush for working off stubborn dirt.
+The Karcher K2 Power Control Car Pressure Washer will make removing even the stickiest grime much easier, thanks to a variety of attachments and even a soft car brush for working off stubborn dirt.

 Wheels can be the toughest part of the car to clean.
 Close to the road and prone to getting covered in dust from the brakes, your shiny alloys can soon look dull and dirty no matter what the season is.
 They may require tougher cleaning products than the rest of your car.